ragnarekker/varsomdata/README.md

 **Varsomscripts:**<br>
 `avalancheactivity.py`: Plots observed avalanche activity (including signs and single avalanches obs) against forecasted danger level.<br>
+`countstuff.py`: Methods and analysis of observations as a whole.
+Looks mostly on when, where and who of observations over year(s).<br>
 `dangerlevelsandproblems.py`: Requests all forecasts (danger levels and problems) from the forecast api and writes to .csv file or plot.<br>
 `elrappdata.py`:<br>
 `forcastersregions.py`:<br>